confluentinc/schema-registry/docs/avro.rst

 Using Compatibility Types
 -------------------------

+You can find out the details on how to use |sr| to store Avro schemas and enforce certain compatibility rules during schema evolution by looking at the :ref:`schemaregistry_api`.
+Here are some tips to get you started.

 To check the currently configured compatibility type, view the configured setting:

 #.  `Using the Schema Registry REST API <https://docs.confluent.io/current/schema-registry/docs/using.html#getting-the-top-level-config>`__.